Eight years of sobriety isn't going to change the fact I am still going to die an alcoholic death. The irony is hysterical!

 I don’t talk about the fact I am going to die an alcoholic with my family much.
 I have a twin sister who refuses to speak to me.
 The last time I heard her voice was eight years ago when she called my hospital room to find out if what she heard was actually true.

 “Did the doctors really give you three months to live?!
 Did they?!”

-When I said yes, her response was more than chilling.
+When I said yes, I am going to die an alcoholic, her response was more than chilling.
 “Well, you better be dying in that hospital!”
 She hung up, and I never heard from her again although I tried several times to reach out.
 The biologics (parents) share her sentiments as well.
 I have tried desperately to reconnect with them but to no avail.
 However, what I have come to terms with is this: I cannot make anyone love me no matter how hard I try.
 I cannot make anyone talk to me, or see me.
 The only thing I can do is forgive.
 Yes, I think it’s about forgiveness, even if they don’t love me anymore.
 Wow, what a hard thought to think, and a tough sentence to type.

 Living with liver cirrhosis definitely has its moments that range from hilariously funny and ridiculously audacious, to emotionally painstaking and physically excruciating.
 But the biggest part of it all is owning enough humility to accept the fact it was caused by alcoholism.
 The best part: attempting to give the world, one humorous lesson at a time, a new perspective on life’s untimely timeline.